Cole's strikeouts, spin rate down, Royals rally past Yanks - WTMJ

 DJ LeMahieu hit a two-run homer in the bottom half against Kyle Zimmer and Aaron Judge doubled off the left-field wall against Scott Barlow, who then retired pinch-hitter Rougned Odor and Giancarlo Stanton.

-Greg Holland allowed Gio Urshela’s bloop single starting in the ninth, then got his fifth save in nine chances.
+Greg Holland gave up Gio Urshela’s bloop single starting in the ninth, then got his fifth save in nine chances.
 He struck out Gleyber Torres and Clint Frazier, intentionally walked Gary Sánchez and retired Brett Gardner on a popout.

 Jake Brentz (2-0) won after allowing New York to take a 3-2 lead on his seventh-inning wild pitch.